buildkite/buildkite-agent-scaler/README.md

 The `BUILDKITE_AGENT_TOKEN` is scoped to a specific cluster.
 It's best to create a unique token for the cluster being targeted by the scaler.

-To set up a scaler with the Elastic Stack, CloudFormation templates are used, which reference the agent token and a queue name.
-A Lambda function is then generated using these references (e.g., `BUILDKITE_AGENT_TOKEN_SSM_KEY` and `BUILDKITE_QUEUE`).
+The scaler is set up automatically by the [Elastic CI Stack][]'s CloudFormation templates, which reference the agent token and a queue name.
+A Lambda function running the scaler is then generated using these references (e.g., `BUILDKITE_AGENT_TOKEN_SSM_KEY` and `BUILDKITE_QUEUE`).

 ## Copyright